alpacahq/user-docs/content/api-documentation/api-v2/orders.md

 For further details on order functionality, please see the [Trading On Alpaca - Orders page]({{< ref path="/trading-on-alpaca/orders" >}}).

-Please note that body parameters should be passed using a JSON encoded body.
+Please note that body parameters should be passed using a **JSON encoded body**.

 {{< rest-endpoint resource="orders" method="GET" path="/v2/orders" >}}
 {{< rest-endpoint resource="orders" method="POST" path="/v2/orders" >}}